 The <Representation> element gives a hint about how to display the integer.
 If the element is Linear or Logarithmic, a slider with the appropriate behavior should be implemented.
 If the element is Boolean, a checkbox should be used.
 PureNumber means to use an edit box only with decimal display; HexNumber means the same with hexadecimal display.
+IPV4Address and MACAddress mean to show the numbers like an IP address (IP version 4) or a MAC address respectively.

-Integer, IntReg and MaskedInt nodes can also have an <pseteod> element.
+Integer, IntReg and MaskedInt nodes can also have an <pSelected> element.
 For a descripton see section 2.8.4.